basvdberg/IncrementalJoin/README.md

 We cannot extend the filter that is based on output window to the future, because the output window can be set to the latest available increment. **Assumption**: if there is a previous increment, then it will be loaded, or in other words: the data is loaded historically in a sequential order.
 So we can always extend our filter to the past.

 - `delta_arrival_time > 0`
-- `B.RecordDT is contained in the output window`
+- `B.RecDate is contained in the output window`
-- `A.RecordDT is contained in the output window extended with -max_waiting_time + 1` So A might have arrived before the beginning of the output window. +1 here is done to exclude the timed out records, which is the next scenario.
+- `A.RecDate is contained in the output window extended with -max_waiting_time + 1` So A might have arrived before the beginning of the output window. +1 here is done to exclude the timed out records, which is the next scenario.
 - if `enforce_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
+  - `B.RecDate is contained in the sliding join window of df_a.RecDate`
-- `Output.RecordDT = df_B.RecordDT`
+- `Output.RecDate = df_B.RecDate`
 - `JoinType = 3` (b_late)

 ### 4. A is timed out

-- `B.RecordDT is None (no matching record found in df_B)`
+- `B.RecDate is None (no matching record found in df_B)`
-- `delta_arrival_time is None (because B.RecordDT is None)`.
+- `delta_arrival_time is None (because B.RecDate is None)`.
 - There is no match found in the above scenarios
-- `A.RecordDT is contained in the output window shifted with -max_waiting_time` which means that both start and end date are reduced by max_waiting_time.
+- `A.RecDate is contained in the output window shifted with -max_waiting_time` which means that both start and end date are reduced by max_waiting_time.
 - if `enforce_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
+  - `B.RecDate is contained in the sliding join window of df_a.RecDate`
-- `Output.RecordDT = df_A.RecordDT + WaitingTime` (when `WaitingTime` is computed, i.e. when `include_waiting=True`)
+- `Output.RecDate = df_A.RecDate + WaitingTime` (when `WaitingTime` is computed, i.e. when `include_waiting=True`)
 - `JoinType = 4` (a_timed_out, also assigned whenever `WaitingTime == max_waiting_time`)

+# Improvements

+1. Support for datetime time windows.
+We decided to limit the first implementation to full dates, because this was sufficient for our use cases, but we could extend this to datetimes in order to support datasets that are refreshed multiple times per day.